Nephrogenic systemic fibrosis:

 Mechanism of Action

-Gadobutrol is a gadolinium-containing paramagnetic agent that reversibly binds to albumin in the plasma.
-Exposure to an external magnetic field induces a large local magnetic field in exposed tissues.
+Gadofosveset is a gadolinium-containing paramagnetic agent that reversibly binds to albumin in the plasma.
+Exposure to an external magnetic field induces a large local magnetic field in exposed blood vessels.
 This local magnetism disrupts water protons in the vicinity, resulting in a change in proton density and spin characteristics, which can be detected by the imaging device.
 The binding of gadofosveset to albumin prolongs the period of time gadofosveset resides intravascularly, enhances T1 relaxivity up to 10 times greater than nonprotein bound gadolinium chelates and provides a longer imaging window.

 Use in Specific Populations

 Clearance decreases substantially as renal function decreases.
 AUC increased 1.75-fold in patients with moderate (CrCl 30 to 50 mL/minute) and 2.25-fold in patients with severe renal impairment (CrCl <30 mL/minute).

 Angiography imaging: Contrast medium agent used in magnetic resonance angiography (MRA) to evaluate aortoiliac occlusive disease in adults with known or suspected peripheral vascular disease.

 History of prior hypersensitivity to any gadolinium-based contrast agent.

 Angiography imaging: IV: 0.03 mmol/kg (0.12 mL/kg).